 - Consumer: Primary Node ID is present.

-A consumer does not build its own worktable but reads and returns rows from the worktable that is built by either another Table Spool operator or an Index Spool operator, as indicated by the Primary Node ID.
+A consumer does not build its own worktable but reads and returns rows from a worktable that is built by either another Table Spool or Index Spool operator, indicated by the Primary Node ID.
 In this case only, the Table Spool operator does not have a child operator.
 The Logical Operation can be marked as either Eager Spool or Lazy Spool without affecting the execution mode (as far as known the Logical Operation of the consumer Table Spool is always the same as that of the Table Spool or Index Spool referenced by the Primary Node ID).